mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

-The capital of the system is Glisten City, a huge metropolis that grew out of the much smaller Gliss Ten settlement chosen as administrative centre for the system long ago.
-Glisten City is the site of the huge starport and serves as the main centre for trade and business of all kinds as well as the administrative capital.
+The capital of the system is Glisten City, a huge metropolis that grew out of the much smaller Gliss Ten settlement chosen as administrative center for the system long ago.
+Glisten City is the site of the huge starport and serves as the main center for trade and business of all kinds as well as the administrative capital.
 Many other cities are fairly specialized in their industrial or social activities.